DanielCufino/devrel-public-workshops/README.md

 - An integrated development environment (IDE) for Python development, such as [Visual Studio Code](https://code.visualstudio.com/).
 - (Optional) A local installation of [Python 3](https://www.python.org/downloads/) to improve your Python developer experience.

+> [!NOTE]
+> If you can't install the prerequisites or the Astro CLI locally, skip to [Other ways to run the quickstart](#other-ways-to-run-this-quickstart) for information on other options to run this Airflow project.

 ## Step 1: Install the Astro CLI

 The free Astro CLI is the easiest way to run Airflow locally in a containerized environment.
 Follow the instructions in this step to install the Astro CLI on a Mac using [Homebrew](https://brew.sh/), for other installation options and operating systems see [Install the Astro CLI](https://www.astronomer.io/docs/astro/cli/install-cli).